 “A right-wing pressure campaign has been launched to press the musicians into accepting what is declared by the ruling elite to be an incontrovertible social fact: that no worker should receive a decent pension.
 This idea is advanced as though it were self-evident.”

 Julian Assange has been arrested.
 See the following articles:

 Second, when Jonathan Cook describes Wikileaks as “a digital platform that for the first time in history gave ordinary people a glimpse into the darkest recesses of the most secure vaults in the deepest of Deep States” he is only correct is the most semantic sense by saying Wikileaks is “digital”.
+Really the difference was the speed and volume at which Wikileaks published these things in a “digital” environment.
 Of course, there was other precedent for ordinary people getting a glimpse into the “darkest recesses of the most secure vaults in the deepest of Deep State”: the publication of the secret allied treaties in the Bolshevik paper Pravda during WWI.
 This is still a major reason for anti-Russian sentiment a full century later!
 Cook not so surprisingly avoids mentioning this because to do so would open the door for suggesting that communist politics present a systemic break from the false universalism of liberal “freedoms”.